Brian Acton

 Brian Acton (born 1972) is an American business executive and computer programmer serving as the executive chairperson of Signal Technology Foundation, which he co-founded with Moxie Marlinspike in 2018.
 Acton also serves as interim chief executive officer (CEO) of Signal Messenger LLC.

 He was formerly employed at Yahoo!.
 In 2009, Jan Koum and Acton co-founded WhatsApp, a mobile messaging application which was acquired by Facebook in February 2014 for US$19 billion.
 Acton left WhatsApp in September 2017, to start the Signal Foundation.
 According to Forbes in 2020, Acton was the 836th-richest person in the world, with a net worth of $2.5 billion.

 Early life and education

 Acton grew up in Michigan, later moving to Central Florida, where he graduated from Lake Howell High School.
-Acton received a full scholarship to study engineering at the University of Pennsylvania, but he left after one year to attend Stanford.
+He took classes at the University of Central Florida before receiving a full scholarship to study engineering at the University of Pennsylvania.
+He left after one year to attend Stanford.
 In 1994, he graduated from Stanford University with a degree in computer science.

 Career

-In 1992, Acton became a systems administrator for Rockwell International, before transitioning to product testing roles at Apple Inc. and Adobe Systems996, he joined Yahoo Inc. in 1996.
+In 1992, Acton became a systems administrator for Rockwell International, before transitioning to product testing roles at Apple Inc. and Adobe Systems, he joined Yahoo Inc. in 1996.